n0nuser/n0nuser.github.io/content/posts/personal_webpage/index.md

 ## Deploying with Cloudflare Pages

 1. **Create a Cloudflare Pages Project**: In the Cloudflare dashboard, navigate to the **Workers & Pages** section and create a new project.
 Connect it to your GitHub repository where your Hugo site is hosted.
 2. **Build Settings**: Configure the build settings for Hugo.
-Typically, this involves setting the build command to `hugo --minify -b $CF_PAGES_URL` and specifying the output directory as `public`.
+   1. Typically, this involves setting the build command to `hugo --minify -b YOUR_DOMAIN`
+      1. If you were to use CloudFlare domain, it would be `hugo --minify -b $CF_PAGES_URL`
+      2. In my case it would be `hugo --minify -b https://pablogonzalez.me/`
+   2. And specifying the output directory as `public`.
 3. **Set Environment Variables**: As Hugo evolves, I like to set the `HUGO_VERSION` environment variable to the version I'm using.
 This ensures that the build process uses the correct Hugo version.
 Check the releases page on the [Hugo GitHub repository](https://github.com/gohugoio/hugo/releases/) to find the latest version.
 Be sure that your website works with the latest version before updating it.

 ## Integrating Umami for Analytics